 If you’re looking for the best wax for Lost Wax Casting 3D printing for the original wax mold, there are a few options.
 For FDM 3D printing, you can use Print2Cast wax filament or MOLDLAY filaments designed by Kai Parthy.
 These aren’t like typical filaments, and extrude at different temperatures to PLA or ABS (usually at lower temperatures).
-For SLA or DLP 3D printers, there are a variety of wax-like resins available, as well as for Multi Jet printers.
+For SLA or DLP or LCD 3D printers, there are a variety of wax-like resins available, as well as for Multi Jet printers.

 Applications: Lost Wax Casting Jewelry and Dentistry